Daimler CEO says succession currently not an issue

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) Chief Executive Dieter Zetsche on Thursday sidestepped a question about whether he wanted to stay on beyond 2016, when his contract due to expire.
+FRANKFURT, Feb 6 (Reuters) - Daimler Chief Executive Dieter Zetsche on Thursday sidestepped a question about whether he wanted to stay on beyond 2016, when his contract due to expire.

 “Now is not the time to think about another contract,” Zetsche said in response to a question about whether he would step down or seek to have his contract extended beyond 2016.